NovasTaylor/TimWilliams/goodReads.md

 # Articles by Kurt Cagle

-Select articles from the proflific and insightful Kurt Cagle.
+Select articles from the prolific and insightful Kurt Cagle.

 [LinkedIn Articles](https://www.linkedin.com/in/kurtcagle/detail/recent-activity/posts/)